umdfiresa2024/team-houston/README.md

   - The Red Line opened in 2004.

-- Hypothesis: Light rail openings increase pollution around stations
+- Hypothesis: Light rail openings increase pollution around stations,

   - Reasoning: Light rail stations aggregate commuters throughout Houston, resulting in a concentration of pollution around these stations.

 - Confounding Factors

-    - Power Plants: Houston has several power plants that produce PM2.5.
+  - Power Plants: Houston has several power plants that produce PM2.5

     - The primary pollutant along the Red Line is the UH Central Power Station

   - Roads/Highways/Intersections: Houston has some of the most congested roads in the U.S.

   - Meteorological Factors: Various weather and climate influences on PM2.5 levels

     - Temperature

     - Wind

     - Humidity

+  - Policies

+    - NAAQS

+    - TERP: Texas Emission Reduction Plan

 ### Power Plants